-The Ulysses Project currently consists of eight songs which arose from a variety of stylistic influences, from Ornette Coleman to funk to taize hymns.
+The Ulysses Project is a suite dedicated to exploring the themes and the evolution of the characters in James Joyce's modernist classic Ulysses.
+The Project consists of ten songs arising from a variety of stylistic influences, from Ornette Coleman to rock to funk to taize hymns.
 The music is characterized, however, by an emphasis on free improvisation within constraints, in an attempt to create a musical interpretation of Joyce’s meticulously chaotic prose.

 Kirsten Carey, guitar

 Patrick Booth, tenor and soprano saxophones

 Derek Worthington, trumpet

 Also featuring: Heidi Madagame (voice), Corey Smith (narration/

 Caroline Buse (violin)